justinnhli/demograder/README.md

 ## Running

-0. Go to the root of this repository
+1. Go to the root of this repository

 		cd demograder

 1. Set up a virtual environment with the necessary packages

-		virtualenv venv
+		python3 -m venv /PATH/TO/VENV/demograder
-		source venv/bin/activation
+		source /PATH/TO/VENV/demograder/bin/activation
 		pip install -r requirements.txt

-2. Start the services

-		honcho start
+1. Change directory paths in `Procfile`, `gunicorn.conf`, and `nginx.conf`

+1. Copy/link the nginx configuration `nginx.conf` to `/etc/nginx/sites-enabled/`

+1. Set up django by running:

+		./manage.py migrate
+		./manage.py createsuperuser
+		./manage.py makemigrations demograder
+		./manage.py migrate
+		for fixture in demograder/fixtures/*.json; do
+			./manage.py loaddata "$fixture"
+		done

+1. Start the services with `honcho start`, or to specific the number of workers, `honcho start -c rqworker=4`

 ## Known Issues